 Runner Tommy Hughes encourages his son Eoin after finishing the Frankfurt Marathon on October 27, 2019.
 Photo: Derry Now

 After Valencia, Tommy and his son Eoin underwent a variety of physiological tests, including a VO2 Max test.
 The results showed that father and son had very similar VO2 Max scores, with Tommy at 65.4 and Eoin at 66.9.
-This seemed to allow Tommy to run the entire 42.195km close to his VO2 Max.
+This seemed to allow Tommy to run the entire 42.195km distance close to his VO2 Max.

-The same goes for Gene Dykes, who ran a marathon in 2 hours, 54 minutes, 23 seconds in 2018 at the age of 70.
+The same goes for Gene Dykes, who ran a marathon in 2 hours, 54 minutes, and 23 seconds in 2018 at the age of 70.
 This means that Gene Dykes ran the entire 42.195 km at 95% VO2 Max.

 Gene Dykes runs with Jeannie Rice in a race in January 2021.
 Photo: Runners' World

 This is an interesting finding.
-Previously, a runner’s VO2 max was thought to decline after age 70.
+Previously, a runner’s VO2 max was thought to decline from age 70.
 But new research shows that even as you age, you can still maintain good stamina and fitness.

 Hong Duy (according to Runners' World )